Cedula - Professional Designation

 Anyone who has a CURP, meaning all Temporary and Permanent Residents may now have healthcare through what was Seguro Popular.
 It is now called the Institute of Health for Welfare (INSABI).

 There is no fee.
 There is no sign-up.
-One needs a CURP page print out (not a MX state driver's license or something showing your CURP number) and photo ID such as passport or Temporary or Permanent Resident visa.
+One needs a CURP page print out (not a MX state driver's license or something showing your CURP number) and photo ID, preferably Temporary or Permanent Resident visa.
 A citizen would normally provide a INE / IFE card.
 There is no membership; there is no age limit.
 You simply go to what was a Seguro Popular facility for health care wth the two documents I noted.
 To print out a CURP please go the page titled:"ETC."

 The following types of insurance we provide.